jcubic/gaiman/README.md

 [Gaiman: Storytelling Text Based Game Engine and Programming Language](https://github.com/jcubic/gaiman)

-Main part of Gaiman is a minimalist programming language that can be used to generate [Text Adventure Games](https://en.wikipedia.org/wiki/Interactive_fiction).
-But it can also be used to create any interactive CLI application.
-It support browser based CLI games and in the future also native command line.
+Main part of Gaiman is a minimalist programming language and main purpose is to help create [Text Adventure Games](https://en.wikipedia.org/wiki/Interactive_fiction).
+But it can also be used to create any interactive CLI applications (Web Based Terminal applications).
+It support browser based CLI applications and in the future also native command line.

 ## Installation